bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 However, _Sundered Isles_ adds crewed ships to the mix, and funding their upkeep can help drive challenges and opportunities in  your story.
 What’s more, taking from those in power, bleeding the empires dry, redirecting those resources to your own ends—those pursuits are worth their weight in gold.
 If you want to give the ebb and flow of wealth more focus in your campaign, use the optional guidelines detailed below.

 ## MANAGING YOUR TREASURY
 Your ==treasury== is a reserve of money, goods, and valuables.
-It is distinct from your personal supply and [hold supply (page 26)], which represent equipment and provisions on hand.
+It is distinct from your personal supply and [[#SUPPLY AT SEA|hold supply]] (page 26), which represent equipment and provisions on hand.
 It is used to maintain your crew and ship, make purchases, gain or grant favors, and pay off debts.
 The items in your treasury might be received as payment, found in the course of your adventures, or plundered from your foes.

 The resources held in your treasury are inventoried in your ledger.
 The _Sundered Isles Playkit_, available for download at ironswornrpg.com, includes a ledger worksheet.